apfaudio/tiliqua/gateware/docs/devlog/march25.rst

 For a cheap spectrum analyzer, I decided to use a TinySA Pro.

+PHOTO: tinySA pro with fail line

 With a TEM cell, there are tables you can use to convert measurements from a cell like this into (rough) far-field measurements, to get an idea of whether you would pass the 'real' test or not.

 In my case, I used the TinySA preset found here to check my own measurements against the rough EMC standard thresholds.
-This results in a nice red 'fail line' that is helpful to identify the problematic areas:
+This results in a nice red 'fail line' that is helpful to identify the problematic areas (you can see the red line in the photo above).

-PHOTO: tinySA pro with fail line

 Note: I discovered the preset above requires firmware version vXXX to work properly, you might want to downgrade to that firmware version in order to use the preset

 Dodgy sniffer probe
 *******************

+To help localize the source of radio noise, I put together a super-dodgy sniffer probe using a couple of enamel wire loops:

 PHOTO: dodgy sniffer probe

-Unfortunately this probe did not end up being very useful, it often seemed to point at an area of the board that had nothing to do with the source of the noise!
+In the end, this probe did not end up being very useful, it worked, but often seemed to point at an area of the board that had nothing to do with the source of the noise.
+So I'd strongly lean toward just using a TEM cell, the sniffer probe did not help much.

+LISN
+****

+For measuring power-supply ripple, I built a small LISN (line impedance stabilization network) which is used to measure the amount of conducted noise (i.e emitted on the power supply cables).
+You can build one yourself following the design found here.
+It looks like this:

 Pre-testing: Findings
 ---------------------